The University of Exeter

 Thai Exeter Student Profile 1 - Suthee Ploisawaschai

-I am currently (2011-15) doing a PhD in Education at the Graduate School of Education, University of Exeter.
+I spent 4 years (2011-15) doing a PhD in Education at the Graduate School of Education, University of Exeter.
 I also completed

 my Master’s Degree in Exeter too.
 Before I applied for my further study with a great help from Consortium UK, I was a research